Indonesians vote in regional elections seen as test for Prabowo - ExBulletin

 Muhammad Arif, 49, said he hoped the new governor would address traffic congestion, a long-standing problem in the city where traffic is often backed up during rush hours.

-Made Supriatma, a political researcher and visiting scholar at Singapore's ISEAS-Yusof Ishak Institute, said the election was “very important” for Prabowo's government.
+Made Supriatma, a political researcher and visiting scholar at the ISEAS-Yusof Ishak Institute in Singapore, said the election was very important for the Prabowos government.

 |